Q. How much water is required to get on a plane?

 Q. I read a post on another forum that made some negative comments about your kit.
 How do I know your kit will hold up?

 A. Great question!
 Yes, we've seen inaccurate comments such as, "Looks like cheap Chinese junk to me".
 With Thailand and China being two very different places, such forum posters reveal they know even less about Thai longtails than they know about Asian geography.
 You have to be very careful with what you read on forums, where things are not always what they seem.
 Some forums are trolled heavily by vendors, and used as marketing tools; so you don’t always know the person posting, or the motivation behind their post.
-Some individuals have a financial stake in the mud motor industry, feel their market share is being threatened, and use forums to attack what they are unable to compete against.
+Some individuals have a financial stake in the mud motor industry, see their market share dwindling, and use forums to attack what they are unable to compete against.

 Remember the reaction to the arrival of Toyota and Honda back in the early 70's?
 With a solid reputation in Southeast Asia for the past 57 years, our product is relatively new to the Western Hemisphere.
 We realize that we'll have to earn our reputation of quality and service here the same way SPS did there, through hard work.
 Here are the facts;